the-sink/TeardownLuaTester/README.md

 end)
 ```

-The following code block will display a timer at the top of your screen for 5 seconds, and will respawn your character after the time has finished.
+The following code block will display a timer at the top of your screen for 5 seconds (as a notification), and will respawn your character after the time has finished.
 This demonstrates assigning ``AddTickFunction()`` to a variable (which produces a number index), and use of ``RemoveTickFunction()`` on that variable.
 ```lua
 ClearTickFunctions()